NRodriguezAlvar/ESILVA5-YearPredictionMSD-original/Readme.md

 * Théophile PUISEUX
 * Nieves RODRIGUEZ ALVAR

+## -- Important information --
+Due to the large size of our models, we couldn't commit them on github.
+The files are available on google drive at this address : https://drive.google.com/drive/folders/1myPw4c1HjXO-6X0bRc5VlSsArdSD2BJq?usp=sharing.
+Once downloaded on your computer add the file to the API folder.

+A file is also compressed in the .API/static/js fold.
+To use the api you'll need to unzip it.

 ## Projet goal
 The Million Song Dataset (MSD) is a freely-available collection of audio features and metadata for a million contemporary popular music tracks.
 The purpose being to predict the release year of a song from audio features.